ad-freiburg/spatialjoin/sigspatial-reproducibility/README.md

 make install
 ```

+Alternatively, add the `build` directory to your `PATH`.

-and go back to the root directory:
+Go back to the root directory:
 ```
 cd ..
 ```